astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 This will build our local Airflow environment using the Docker engine and the Astro CLI.
 After your Airflow environment has finished starting up, open up the UI by navigating to localhost:8080 in the browser and use admin/admin as the username/password to login.

-After you've opened the UI, unpause the 'customer_analytics' DAG and press the play icon to start it!
+After you've opened the UI, unpause the 'customer_analytics' DAG and press the play icon to start it.

-This DAG demonstrates an end-to-end application workflow to generate predictions on Customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCOM backend andthe Snowpark ML model registry.
+This DAG demonstrates an end-to-end application workflow to generate predictions on customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCom backend and the Snowpark ML model registry.
 The Astro CLI can easily be adapted to include additional Docker-based services, as we did here to include services for Minio, Weaviate and streamlit.

 <!-- ------------------------ -->
 ## DAG Explanation

 Task ‘create_snowflake_objects’:
 Our first task creates Snowflake objects (databases, schemas, stages, etc.) prior to running any tasks, since we are assuming you are starting with a fresh trial account.
 This is implemented using the new setup/teardown task feature, and has a corresponding clean up task at the end of the DAG.
-This means that no matter what, temp tables used for this project will be deleted after usage to prevent unnecessary consumption, mimicking how you might use them in a production setting!
+This means that no matter what, temp tables used for this project will be deleted after usage to prevent unnecessary consumption, mimicking how you might use them in a production setting.

 The DAG then runs the “enter” task group, which includes 3 tasks to set up a Weaviate database, and create a Snowpark model registry if none exists already:

 Task download_weaviate_backup:
-In order to speed up the demo process the data has already been ingested into Weaviate and vectorized.
+In order to speed up the demo process, the data has already been ingested into Weaviate and vectorized.
 The data was then backed up and stored in the cloud for easy restore.
-This task will download the backup.zip and make it available in a docker mounted filesystem for the restore_weaviate task.
+This task will download the backup .zip and make it available in a docker mounted filesystem for the restore_weaviate task.

 Task restore_weaviate:
-This task exists only to speedup the demo in subsequent runs.
+This task exists to speedup the demo in subsequent runs.
 By restoring prefetched embeddings to Weaviate the later tasks will skip embeddings and only make calls to OpenAI for data it hasn't yet embedded.

 Task check_model_registry:
 This task checks if a Snowpark model registry exists in the specified database and schema.
 If not, it creates one and returns a dictionary containing the database and schema information.